ivanelrey/bitmap-simulator/README.md

 | C | - | Clears the table, setting all pixels to white (O). |
 | S | - | Show the contents of the current image. |

+Note:
+If any wrong param is inputed, it will print error.

 ### Extra Command

 | Command | Parameters | Does |